Canning in Vintage Jars

 I did a mixed berry jam, because I’ve been endeavoring to clean out my freezer, in preparation for the coming onslaught of produce and still had some frozen fruit from last summer.
 I supplemented my frozen strawberries and raspberries with some fresh (but cheap and decidedly not local) strawberries (I made up for it the following week by hand-picking 13 pounds of local strawberries and making the best jam I’ve ever tasted.
 That recipe is coming later this week).

 When canning with these jars, most of the steps are the same as with the screw-top jars.
 You clean your jars, lids and seals well, prepare your jam and fill the jars.
-Once the jars are filled, you wipe the tops clean and the apply the rubbers (clean thoughts, kids) and top with the glass lids (of course, making sure that your vintage jars and lids are without chips, cracks or other damage).
+Once the jars are filled, you wipe the tops clean and the apply the rubber seals and top with the glass lids (of course, making sure that your vintage jars and lids are without chips, cracks or other damage).

-Lock the bailing wire into place and lower the jars into the hot water bath.
-Process as usual (this recipe calls for a 15 minute process).
-When the time has elapsed, remove the jars from the water, being careful not to tip them (these jars are mostly glass, which means that if you get the jam on the top of the lid, you’ll see it, and if you’re a bit of a perfectionist, this will make you sad).
+Process jars as usual.
+When time has elapsed, remove the jars from the water, being careful not to tip them (these jars are mostly glass, which means that if you get the jam on the top of the lid, you’ll see it, and if you’re a bit of a perfectionist, the residue that will stick to the lid will vex you).
+At this point, grab a tea towel and lock the wires into the tightest position with the wire pointed downwards.
+This presses the rubber gasket more firmly into contact with the rim of the jar and ensures a good seal.

 The next day, when the jars are all cool, unlock the bailing wire.
 The lid should not move in the slightest.
 Test your seal by picking the jar up by the glass lid (don’t go crazy, just lift an inch or two above the countertop).
 It should hold fast.
 If it doesn’t, your seal is no good.
-If it holds, lock the wire back into place (you don’t need it there to hold the lid in place anymore, but it makes for better storage) and store as you would any other sealed jar.
+If it holds, leave the wire unlocked and store as you would any other sealed jar.

 Mixed Berry Jam